MattPickard/Project_Portfolio/README.md

     </tr>
 </table>

-How do you have a conversation with the past?
-In this project, I've brought my grandfather's memoir to life using cutting-edge Retrieval-Augmented Generation (RAG) techniques.
-By creating an ensemble pipeline that combines vector search, reranking, context enrichment, and query rewriting, I've built a system that can answer questions about his memoir with accuracy.
-The project not only preserves family history but also demonstrates how modern NLP techniques can breathe new life into static documents, creating an interactive bridge between generations.
+This project explores the innovative application of Retrieval-Augmented Generation (RAG) techniques to digitize and interact with historical documents.
+By developing an ensemble pipeline that integrates vector search, reranking, context enrichment, and query rewriting, I constructed a system capable of accurately answering questions about a personal memoir.
+This initiative not only preserves family history but also demonstrates the transformative potential of advanced Natural Language Processing (NLP) to create interactive interfaces for static textual data.

 ## **Agentic Investing with LLM Agents and MCP ([Link](https://github.com/MattPickard/Project_Portfolio/tree/main/Agentic_Investing_Project))**